 Acting Secretary / Undersecretary, California State and Consumer Services Agency (Governor's Cabinet), January 2010 - October 2010

-· Managed the development of a $2 billion real estate sales leaseback transaction which encompassed eleven properties and nineteen state buildings.
+• Managed the development of a $2 billion real estate sales leaseback transaction which encompassed 11 properties and 19 state buildings.

-· Represented the Governor's Administration on over 40 boards, commissions, and public authorities.
+• Represented the Governor's Administration on more than 40 boards, commissions and public authorities.
 Served as Trustee on the second largest public pension fund in the country - CalSTRS with $140 billion in assets under management.

-· As a State Lands Commissioner, conceived a strategy to implement a 14 year, $2 billion offshore oil leasing project amidst intense lobbying efforts to stop it.
-Crafted a successful plan to reconsider Commission's denial by taking project directly to the Legislature and Governor for review and approval as part of the state budget process.
+• Acted as a State Lands Commissioner and conceived a strategy to implement a 14 year, $2 billion offshore oil leasing project amidst intense lobbying efforts to stop it.
+Crafted a plan to reconsider Commission's denial by taking project directly to the Legislature and Governor for review and approval as part of the state budget process.

 Regional Vice President, State Government Relations, TIAA-CREF, 2004 - 2006

-· Coordinated and led a successful lobbying effort which achieved a change in California law to expand investment options for teachers and other plan participants.
+• Coordinated and led a lobbying effort which achieved a change in California law to expand investment options for teachers and other plan participants.
 Conducted political analysis and developed strategies that positioned the company for future growth opportunities.